gr4y/shortey/README.md

-# shurl
+# shortey

-shurl is an very small rack application, that provides url shortening.
+shortey is an very small rack application, that provides url shortening.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'shurl'
+    gem 'shortey'

 And then execute: